spezzers/fullstackopen2020/part4/bloglist/README.md

 - [x] Test: invalid user operations return suitable status code

 ## 4.17
-- [ ] Each blog entry shows it's creator
+- [ ] GET - Each blog entry shows it's creator
+  - [ ] include creators user information
-- [ ] Designate any user to newly added blogs
+- [ ] POST - Designate any user to newly added blogs
-- [ ] Each user item shows a list of blogs they have added
+- [ ] GET - Each user item shows a list of blogs they have added